samkivioja/JC-Airlines/README.md

 - **Flight Search**: Users can search for available flights by providing the departure city,  destination city and the departure date.
 - **Dynamic Location Swapping**: Easily swap the selected departure and destination cities with a button click.
 - **Step Highlighting**: The application highlights the current booking step to improve user experience.
+- **Emailing**: Ordered tickets are sent to passengers via email.
 - **Responsive Design**: The UI adjusts smoothly to different screen sizes (desktop, tablet, and mobile).
 - **Real-Time Data Fetching**: Fetch flight information from a back-end database dynamically.
 - **Error Handling**: Provides informative messages for invalid inputs or unavailable flights.